From the sugar industry to offshore oil and gas, there's just one step, or almost... Relive the long, rich history of our group.

 In 2016, BOURBON becomes BOURBON Corporation.

-BOURBON announces its strategic action plan in February 2018, #BOURBONINMOTION, allowing the group to address the needs of competitiveness and to meet its clients' new requirements, in a market context which tested all the actors of the Oil & Gas industry.
+BOURBON announces its #BOURBONINMOTION strategic action plan in February 2018, enabling the group to meet the needs of competitiveness and the new requirements of its clients, in a market context that has put all players in the Oil & Gas industry to the test.